svigne1/Spiral-Delight/README.md

 Hence the gems so placed don't form rows and columns like in the case of Candy-Crush, instead they form concentric rings.
 As a result, the matches are not calculated along X and Y axis but along the radius and circumference of the board - The circle that contains all the gameObjects (gems) in the scene.

-The gameplay doesn't offer the ability to swap gems, but instead offers the ability to rotate the individual rings.
+The gameplay doesn't offer the ability to swap gems, but instead offers the ability to rotate individual rings.
 Player is expected to match all gems and complete the game without any single gem remaining on the board.

 # Current State